markjprice/cs12dotnet8/docs/errata/improvements.md

 }
 ```

 The method exists in the base class only so that subclasses can override it and then EF Core can call your code when it needs to configure the data context.
+It would be a waste for your overridden method implementation to call the base implementation.

 # Page 353 - Using is to check a type